-Kenya and Nigeria receive millions of COVID-19 vaccine doses via COVAX | Africanews
+Kenya and Nigeria receive millions of Covid-19 vaccine doses via COVAX | Africanews

 Mutahi Kagwe, the Kenyan Cabinet Secretary of Health, gives an overview of the initial vaccination campaign logistics.

-A flight carrying almost 4 million doses of the coronavirus vaccine via the COVAX system arrived that same day at the Nnamdi Azikiwe International Airport in Nigeria's capital, Abuja.
+A flight carrying almost four million doses of the coronavirus vaccine via the COVAX system arrived that same day at the Nnamdi Azikiwe International Airport in Nigeria's capital, Abuja.

-Abhay Thakur, India's High Commissioner to Nigeria, explains the health solidarity of the COVAX initiative.

-After Ghana and Côte d'Ivoire, on 24 and 26 February, Nigeria is the third country in Africa to receive vaccines financed by the Covax system.
+After Ghana and the Ivory Coast, Nigeria is the third country in Africa to receive vaccines financed by the Covax system.

 On Tuesday, a plane also landed in Luanda 624,000 doses of AstraZeneca/Oxford vaccines financed by COVAX, enabling Angola to immediately begin vaccinating health workers.